JCog/fp/BUILDING.md

     ./makewad <wad>

-A Paper Mario or Mario Story ROM can be provided with the `-m` flag.
+You can provide Paper Mario or Mario Story ROM with the -m flag.
 Otherwise, the patcher will use the ROM included in the provided WAD.
-An output WAD name can be specified with the `-o` flag.
-If one is not provided, the patched WAD will either be called `fp-JP.wad` or `fp-US.wad`.
+You can specify an output WAD name with the -o flag.
+If you do not provide one, the patched WAD will either be called `fp-JP.wad` or `fp-US.wad`.

 It is also possible to pass arguments to gzinject by including them in the `makewad` arguments, though the defaults should work fine for most people.